2010–11 North Carolina Tar Heels men's basketball team: NCAA tournament

 Despite the loss, the Tar Heels returned to the NCAA tournament after a one-year absence as the No. 2 seed in the East Regional.
 They played their first two games at Time Warner Cable Arena in Charlotte.
-They played there alongside bitter rival Duke, who is the top seed in the West Regional.
+They played there alongside bitter rival Duke, who was the top seed in the West Regional.

 The Tar Heels had a tough first game against Long Island before pulling away late for a 102–87 win.
 They then beat Washington on the strength of a combined 45 points from Zeller and Barnes.
 They advanced to the Sweet 16 at the Prudential Center in Newark.

 The Tar Heels first faced the 11-seeded Marquette Golden Eagles in the Sweet 16 in Newark.
-Marquette had an off night and the Heels dominated their opponent with a score of 81–63.
+Marquette had an off night, and the Heels dominated their opponent with a score of 81–63.
 UNC next played the Kentucky Wildcats team, fresh off a win against the overall number one seed – the Ohio State Buckeyes.
 UNC was down early and remained down by 8 at halftime.
 Despite the barrage of 3-points from the Wildcats, UNC launched a comeback to tie the game late.
-But freshman Brandon Knight hit a clutch 3-pointer, and Kentucky beat UNC 76–69 to advance to the Final Four in Houston.
+Freshman Brandon Knight hit a clutch 3-pointer, and Kentucky beat UNC 76–69 to advance to the Final Four in Houston.